-The change takes effect immediately, unless a debounce timer is configured (see below), but only lasts until the next time you change it in the program, or the next time the input hardware on the layout changes the value.
+The change takes effect immediately, unless a debounce timer is configured, but only lasts until the next time you change it in the program, or the next time the input hardware on the layout changes the value.

-false triggers of a Sensor being passed into the
+The Sensor Debounce Delay helps prevent false triggers of a Sensor being passed into the

 Such false triggers could be due to a dirty piece of track or electrical interference.

 You can assign a delay in milliseconds before any sensor change is registered with the

 rest of the system.
 If after that period the state has not changed compared to the original